 - Game Programming and Development Degree – Industries across all sectors are using game development tools and technologies to educate employees and test safety.
 If virtual reality and creating games and simulations in 2D and 3D excite you, a degree in this field might be the right fit.
 You may have the opportunity to study game genres and platforms, interface design, game theory and game development production.
 You'll also learn how to create experiences within virtual game environments.

-- Geoscience Degree – Much more than the study of rocks and volcanoes, geosciences look at the processes that form and shape Earth's surface, natural resources, and how water and ecosystems are interconnected, according to the U.S. Department of the Interior.
+- Geoscience Degree – Much more than the study of rocks and volcanoes, geosciences look at the processes that form and shape Earth's surface, natural resources and how water and ecosystems are interconnected, according to the U.S. Geological Survey (USGS).
 If you pursue a geoscience degree, you may analyze data and use the latest technology to study all aspects of the earth and present your findings.
 Learn more about what geoscience is.

 - Information Technology Degree – Technology is integral to smooth business operations, and it’s critical to put the right solutions in place to ensure security and continuity.
 Information management focuses less on software development and instead concentrates on information management, programming, networking and web systems.
 When earning an IT degree, you may have the option to concentrate in areas such as business management, project management and data analytics in addition to cyber security and software development.
 Learn more about what information technology is.

 - Mathematics Degree – Solving today’s complex business problems requires professionals who can apply mathematical reasoning and problem-solving skills.
 As a result, employment in math occupations is projected to grow 29% from 2021 to 2031.
 With a projected 82,000 new jobs over the decade, much faster than average, according to BLS.
-If you pursue a mathamatics degree, you could get broad exposure to the key branches of mathematics.
+If you pursue a mathematics degree, you could get broad exposure to the key branches of mathematics.
 You can also learn industry-standard programming languages like Python, Matlab and R to become more competitive in the job market.
 Learn more about what a math degree is.